rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/horitzontal-pod-autoscaler/_index.md

       ```
   {{% /accordion %}}
   {{% accordion id="observe-downscale-1-pod" label="Downscale to 1 Pod: All Metrics Below Target" %}}
-Use your load testing to to scale down to 1 pod when all metrics are below target for `horizontal-pod-autoscaler-downscale-delay` (5 minutes by default).
+Use your load testing to scale down to 1 pod when all metrics are below target for `horizontal-pod-autoscaler-downscale-delay` (5 minutes by default).

 1. Enter the following command.
   ```